sapegin/washingcode-book/manuscript/090_Dont_make_me_think.md

 Now, there’s no doubt that the code for both test IDs is really the same.

-Sometimes code that looks almost the same is slightly different:
+Sometimes, code that looks almost the same is slightly different:

 <!-- let result, dispatch = x => result = x, changeIsWordDocumentExportSuccessful = x => x -->